Identifying the Effect of Persuasion: The Local and Marginal Persuasion Rates

-Data requirement for the identification of $\theta_\mte(v)$ is generally quite demanding; if $Y_i$ and $T_i$ are jointly observed along with a \emph{continuous} instrument $Z_i$, then $\theta_\mte(v)$ can be point identified as in \citet{Heckman/Vytlacil:05,carneiro2011}.
+If $Y_i$ and $T_i$ are jointly observed along with a \emph{continuous} instrument $Z_i$, then $\theta_\mte(v)$ can be point identified as in \citet{Heckman/Vytlacil:05} and \citet{carneiro2011}.
 Examples of continuous instruments can be found in the literature on the media effects on voting.
 For instance, \citet{EPZ} and \citet{DEMPZ} use the signal strength of NTV and Serbian radio as instruments, respectively; in both of the papers, $(Y_i, T_i, Z_i)$ are jointly observed.
 The following assumption describes the situation in which we can obtain point identification of $\theta_\mte(v)$.
 We use the standard results in the literature \citep[e.g.][]{Heckman/Vytlacil:05} for the subsequent theorem.